elgohr-update/chuangw6-Abalone_Age_Prediction/doc/abalone_age_predict_report.md

 The dataset used in this project comes from an original study “The Population Biology of Abalone (*Haliotis* species) in Tasmania.
 I.
-Blacklip Abalone (*H. rubra*) from the North Coast and Islands of Bass Strait,” created by Warwick J Nash, Tracy L Sellers, Simon R Talbot, Andrew J Cawthorn and Wes B Ford (1994).
+Blacklip Abalone (*H. rubra*) from the North Coast and Islands of Bass Strait”, created by Warwick J Nash, Tracy L Sellers, Simon R Talbot, Andrew J Cawthorn and Wes B Ford (1994).
 It was sourced from the UCI Machine Learning Repository (Dua and Graff 2017) and can be found [here](http://archive.ics.uci.edu/ml/machine-learning-databases/abalone/).